Posted: 9 Mar 2017 Last revised: 30 Sep 2017

 Date Written: September 28, 2017

-We examine the real effects of financial reporting frequency on banks from 2000–2014.
-We find that quarterly financial reporting improves loan portfolio quality.
-European banks experience a relative decrease of about 11% in their nonperforming loans after switching to quarterly financial reporting.
+We examine the effects of banks’ financial reporting frequency from 2000 to 2014 and find that quarterly reporting improves their loan portfolio quality.
+Sample banks experience a relative decrease of about 11 percent in their nonperforming loans after switching to quarterly financial disclosures.
 Consistent with market discipline enhancing lending practices, these results are stronger in regimes with weaker depositor insurance and external monitoring, and in those with stronger capital markets.
-We also find that banks with quarterly released financial information experience lower deposit interest rates and credit default swap spreads.
-Collectively, our findings suggest that quarterly reporting discipline banks by limiting excessive risk-taking.
+We also find that banks that provide quarterly financial information experience lower deposit interest rates and credit default swap spreads.
+Collectively, our findings suggest that quarterly reporting reduces banks’ risk-taking.

 Keywords: Financial Reporting Frequency, Banking, Regulation, Asset Quality, Lending

 Suggested Citation: Suggested Citation

 Balakrishnan, Karthik and Ertan, Aytekin, Banks’ Financial Reporting Frequency and Asset Quality (September 28, 2017).
 The Accounting Review, Forthcoming.
 Available at SSRN: https://ssrn.com/abstract=2928994 or http://dx.doi.org/10.2139/ssrn.2928994